-But we don’t believe that people should have to limit their online freedom just because it suits companies like Netflix.
-There are actually quite a few ways to work around and access denied website notification, so no site has to be off limits – no matter how much the owners might want it.
+But we don’t believe that people should have to limit their online freedom just because it suits companies like Netflix or censorious governments.
+Fortunately, there are actually quite a few ways to work around and access denied website notification, so no site has to be off-limits – no matter how much the owners might want it.

 How to fix access denied website notifications